Two systems monitor the pipeline continuously for changes in operating parameters that would indicate a possible leak:

 - Leak Detection System

-All operators undergo rigorous screening, training and simulator testing to confirm that they are qualified to hold this critical position.
+All operators undergo rigorous screening, training and simulator testing to confirm they are qualified to hold this critical position.
 Until operators are determined to be fully qualified and have passed all testing, they may not operate unsupervised.

-In the event that an alarm is received, a prescribed series of procedures and actions immediately begins.
+In the event an alarm is received, a prescribed series of procedures and actions immediately begins.
 There are various types of alarms that could result in different procedures, as well as different responses depending on the location, the terrain and the conditions surrounding the area in question.